 Moonglow Juniper is a dense multi-stemmed evergreen shrub with a narrowly upright and columnar growth habit.
 It lends an extremely fine and delicate texture to the landscape composition which can make it a great accent feature on this basis alone.

 This is a relatively low maintenance shrub, and is best pruned in late winter once the threat of extreme cold has passed.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

 Moonglow Juniper is recommended for the following landscape applications:

 Accent, Vertical Accent, Hedges/Screening, General Garden Use

-Moonglow Juniper has attractive grayish green foliage.
-The scale-like leaves are highly ornamental and remain grayish green throughout the winter.
+Moonglow Juniper is a dwarf conifer which is primarily valued in the landscape for its rigidly columnar form.
+It has attractive grayish green evergreen foliage.
+The scale-like sprays of foliage are highly ornamental and remain grayish green throughout the winter.
 It produces silvery blue berries from late spring to late winter.
-The flowers are not ornamentally significant.